Get to know Bordeaux, savor oysters, and taste Medoc wines

 Back to Bordeaux for a generous picnic lunch in the center of town.
 Then you’ll take a beautiful drive via minivan to the countryside for two Medoc tastings, one at a famous appellation, the other at a well-regarded family estate.
 Breads, cheeses and meats are offered to complement the wines.

-What’s Included on this Tour?
+What’s Included on the Bordeaux Overnight Tour?

 - Transportation to and from the Bordeaux St. Jean rail station